and thoughts…

 But don’t despair! while grilling is lovely, you can prepare a beautiful cedar planked dinner right in your home oven.
 And since everything is done in advance, it’s perfect for Shabbat.
 I’m going to serve them with a warm beluga lentil pilaf.
 It will be hearty enough to be the main event at a special dinner and will contain all the nutrients you need for a well thought out vegetarian meal.
 That said, you can add a portion of thickly sliced salmon fillet to each plank if you’d like.
 If your market doesn’t sell cedar planks for grilling, you can find them here.
 I would hesitate to buy them at a hardware store, because the wood may be treated chemically and not be food-safe.

 We’ll start the meal with a creamy potato soup enhanced with some edam cheese (Edom … edam … I know it’s a stretch … ) and finished with a sprinkling of black lava salt—because we don’t find the idea of eating actual ashes very appealing.
-Follow the recipe for my Perfect Potato Leek Soup and finish each bowl with some finely shredded edam cheese and a sprinkling of black lava salt—remember you’ll be adding this salt when salting your soup!
+Follow the recipe for my Perfect Potato Leek Soup and finish each bowl with some finely shredded edam cheese and a sprinkling of black lava salt.
+Remember—when adding salt while making the soup bear in mind that you’ll be adding this salt at the end!

 To make the beluga lentil pilaf, follow my recipe for beluga lentil stew, with the following modifications: